stevkan/Azure-Relay-Tunneling-Utility/README.md

 6. In Visual Studio, press **F5** to run the project.

-7. Open and run your locally hosted bot.
+7. Open and run your locally hosted bot/agent.

-8. Test your bot on a channel (Test in Web Chat, Skype, Teams, etc.).
+8. Test your bot/agent on a channel (Test in Web Chat, Skype, Teams, etc.).
 User data is captured and logged as activity occurs.

-    - When using the Bot Framework Emulator: The endpoint entered in Emulator must be the service bus endpoint saved in your Azure Web Bot **Settings** blade, under **Messaging Endpoint**.

 9. Once testing is completed, you can compile the project into an executable.